sduclassroom/splab1/variants/variant05.md

 ### Variant 05

+###### [last updated: Oct 8, 2019]

 Output the following information:

-* Top 10 dates as per number of unique hosts
+* Top `n` dates as per the number of unique hosts.
-* The number of request for each of the dates
+* The number of request for each of the dates.
-* The percentage of requests for each of the dates
+* The percentage of requests for each of the dates with respect to the total number of requests on these `n` particular dates.

 Sample output: